 In hydroponics, filters and membranes reduce or eliminate contaminants from the actual water source.
 Sediment filters are great for filtration of larger solids, while carbon filters are the standard for removing the dissolved solids.

-However, no filter lasts forever and just as you must periodically replace an oil filter on an automobile, you will need to replaces your water filter.
+However, no filter lasts forever and just as you must periodically replace an oil filter on an automobile, you will need to replace your water filter.
 As your filter works to keep out contaminants, it will become clogged and inefficient.

 How often should I replace water filters, membranes and UV sterilizers?